apache/dolphinscheduler/docs/docs/en/guide/resource/file-manage.md

 ![file-manage](/img/new_ui/dev/resource/file-manage.png)

 - Create a file
-  > The file format supports the following types: txt, log, sh, conf, cfg, py, java, sql, xml, hql, properties.
+  > The file format supports the following types: txt, log, sh, conf, cfg, py, java, sql, xml, hql properties.

 ![create-file](/img/new_ui/dev/resource/create-file.png)

-- upload files
+- Upload files

-> Upload file: Click the "Upload File" button to upload, drag the file to the upload area, the file name will be automatically completed with the uploaded file name.
+> Upload file: Click the "`Upload File`" button to upload, drag the file to the upload area, the file name will be automatically completed with the uploaded file name.

 ![upload-file](/img/new_ui/dev/resource/upload-file.png)

-- File View
+- File view

 > For the files that can be viewed, click the file name to view the file details.